SFU-Archives/digital-transfer/README.md

 - [Standard transfer method: procedures for Archives](procedures/standard-archives/01-introduction.md)

-The [transfer scenarios page](transfer-scenarios.md) outlines various transfer scenarios identified by the Archives and the transfer methods appropriate to them.
+The [transfer scenarios page](transfer-scenarios.md) identifies various possible scenarios and the transfer methods appropriate to them.

-The standard transfer method uses SFU MoveIt (for packaging) and SFU Vault (deposit folder).
-There are  separate for producers (i.e. [SFU departmental staff and private donors](procedures/standard-producers/01-introduction.md)) and for [Archives staff]((procedures/standard-archives/01-introduction.md)).
+The Archives' standard transfer method uses SFU MoveIt (for packaging) and SFU Vault (for deposit).
+Procedures are described separately for producers sending the materials (i.e. [SFU departmental staff and private donors](procedures/standard-producers/01-introduction.md)) and for [Archives staff]((procedures/standard-archives/01-introduction.md)) receiving the materials.
 For email transfers, see the separate [email archiving guidelines](https://github.com/SFU-Archives/email-archiving) on this GitHub site.

 ###### Last updated: Nov 16, 2020